clmisback/hugo-starter/content/en/home/aspirations.md

 weight: 30
 ---

 I love the idea of giving everyone access to powerful machines at minimal cost.
 The cloud makes this a reality.
-I’m working to publish a tool for the college which implements industry standard workflow scheduling algorithms working with one of my professors.
+I was working to publish a tool for the college which implements industry standard workflow scheduling algorithms working with one of my professors but complications arose.
+My undergraduate thesis focused on Peer-to-Peer file sharing technology and Bittorrent in particular.

 **-------------------------**